Hollywood Steps Out: Reception

 The Film Daily called the short a "caricature novelty", saying: "Latest Leon Schlesinger foray into the realm of caricature will interest and amuse."

 Cartoon voice actor Keith Scott wrote: "There have been many twenty-first-century comments about how much this cartoon's cultural references (like conga music) and its raft of celebrities are impenetrable to a contemporary audience.
 However, on its initial release, Hollywood Steps Out was hyped as a special event and given a publicity buildup in The Los Angeles Times.
 Audiences in 1941 would have greeted every caricature with instant recognition and hearty laughter."

 Home media

-Hollywood Steps Out is available on Looney Tunes Golden Collection: Volume 2.
-It is also available on Looney Tunes Platinum Collection: Volume 2.
+Hollywood Steps Out is available on Looney Tunes Golden Collection: Volume 2 and on Looney Tunes Platinum Collection: Volume 2.
 Both feature the Blue Ribbon reissue title card.